mdn/content/files/en-us/web/api/storage_api/storage_quotas_and_eviction_criteria/index.md

 The data that's stored by using other web technologies, such as IndexedDB, Cache API, or Origin-Private File System Access API, is managed by a storage management system that's specific to each browser.

 This system regulates all of the data that an origin stores using these APIs.
-When an origin's limit is reached, and the origin is best-effort, all of the data is evicted at the same time, no matter which of these APIs was used to store it.

 Each browser determines, using whatever mechanism it chooses, the maximum amount of storage a given origin can use.